benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 So platforms are not some super concrete thing, they are usually just something you write to be used by other engineers at your to help them build their products.

+&nbsp;

 Often, the purpose is to reduce reduntant work, simplify operations due to more coordinated tech stacks and improve the developer experience.

 :::